nikbearbrown/mba-marketing/chapters/19-direct-online-social-media-and-mobile-marketing.md

 **Preview of next chapter:** Chapter 20 adds distribution capability.
 The assistant will be able to design a channel structure with explicit coverage strategy, assess SCM trade-offs, and incorporate sustainability into channel choice.

 ---

 ## AI Wayback Machine

-**Lester Wunderman** was coined "direct marketing" in 1967 — and built the modern theory of database-driven customer marketing.
+**Lester Wunderman** coined "direct marketing" in 1967 — and built the modern theory of database-driven customer marketing.

 **Run this:**

 ```
-Who is Lester Wunderman, and how does their work connect to direct and digital marketing we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who is Lester Wunderman, and how does their work connect to direct
+and digital marketing we covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about their
+career or ideas.
 ```

 → Search **"Lester Wunderman"** on Wikipedia.